 A faculty member who assists a student in selecting classes, planning a college schedule, or choosing a degree plan.
 Adviser approval is required in selected courses and/or due to admission status requirements.

-Empliment in a college class without having to turn in class wask or take examinations.
-Students will receive no college cuclits for exampletion of the course.
+Audit Enrollment in a college class without having to turn in class work or take examinations.
+Students will receive no college credits for completion of the course.